Slate Payments - Setup

 Banking and Payment Information

-Currency Selected currency must be a supported currency for the country where the bank account is located.
-If you are collecting payments in a currency other than US dollars, you'll also need to configure that in the payment_account prompt (by adding XML to the prompt -- please submit a service desk request for assistance).
+Selected currency must be a supported currency for the country where the bank account is located.
+If you are collecting payments in a currency other than US dollars, you'll also need to configure that in the payment_account prompt (by adding XML to the prompt -- please submit a support desk ticket for assistance).

 Automatically add processing fee to amount